Connect with a certified trainer for free

 What causes Quadriceps Strain?

 Quadricep strains often occur during athletic competition, when athletes make a sudden and forceful motion that pulls or tears the muscle fibers of the quadriceps.
+This muscle tear usually results from overexertion.
 Lack of adequate warm-up and stretching can put athletes at greater risk for this injury.
-A direct blow to the thigh can also cause a quadriceps muscle strain.

 Quadriceps strains are most common in these sports: